MicrosoftDocs/edge-developer/microsoft-edge/puppeteer.md

 This is just a simple example of the automation and testing scenarios enabled by Puppeteer and `puppeteer-core`.
 For more information about Puppeteer and how it works, see [Puppeteer][PuppeteerMain].

-## Feedback
+## Send Feedback

-The Edge Developer team is eager to hear your feedback about using Puppeteer, `puppeteer-core`, and Microsoft Edge!
-Use the **Feedback** icon in the Microsoft Edge DevTools or tweet [@EdgeDevTools][TwitterIntentTweetEdgedevtools] to let the Microsoft Edge team know what you think.
+The Edge Developer team is eager to hear your feedback about using Puppeteer, `puppeteer-core`, and Microsoft Edge.
+Use the **Send Feedback** icon in the Microsoft Edge DevTools or tweet [@EdgeDevTools][TwitterIntentTweetEdgedevtools] to let the Microsoft Edge team know what you think.

 :::image type="complex" source="./devtools-guide-chromium/media/devtools-feedback.png" alt-text="The Feedback icon in the Microsoft Edge DevTools":::